Bringing Science to Life

 Srushti Desai

-She organised my talk at her university, thereby providing to over 100 people.
-She has selflessly helped me and my peers with our initiatives.
-We have grown to be really good friends over the years.
+Srushti organised my talk at her university, convening between the authorities and collecting over 100 participants at a fairly short notice.
+She has selflessly helped me and my peers with our initiatives, and we've grown to be really good friends over the years.

 Sharanu

-At the talk organized by Srushti, I gifted him Cosmos by Carl Sagan with a note to keep it circulating.
-A few months later, I received a photo from him—now an Associate Professor of Physics—passing it on to one of his students.
+Once I gifted him the book Cosmos by Carl Sagan with a note to keep it circulating.
+A few months later, I received a pic from him, now as an Associate Professor of Physics, passing it on to one of his students.

-He received this award at the Prime Minister's Planetarium for his knack for building fun demonstrations, such as DIY hydro rockets using plastic bottles and cloud chamber.
+He received this award at the Prime Minister's Planetarium for building fun demonstrations, such as DIY hydro rockets using plastic bottles.

 Pranjali Arya

-Pranjali recieved the award at the same event Raunak did.
-She was highly recommended by the planetarium team for pulling off a life-sized Moon colony exhibition before former ISRO chief, S Somanath.
+Pranjali was highly recommended by the planetarium fo pulling off a life-sized moon colony exhibition before the former ISRO Chief, S Somanath.